 deprecated Please use random/1 for generating a random float and random\between/3 for generating a random integer.
-Note that the random\between/3 includes the upper bound, while this predicate excludes the upper bound.
+Note that random\between/3 includes the upper bound, while this predicate excludes it.

+setrand(+State)

-setrand(+State) [det] getrand(-State)
+getrand(-State)

 Query/set the state of the random generator.
 This is intended for restarting the generator at a known state only.
 The predicate setrand/1 accepts an opaque term returned by getrand/1.
 This term may be asserted, written and read.
 The application may not make other assumptions about this term.